Sebastjan Gobec

-Sebastjan Gobec (born 6 December 1979 in Celje) is a retired Slovenian football defender.
+Sebastjan Gobec (born 6 December 1979) is a retired Slovenian footballer who played as a defender.
 He is the all-time most capped player in the Slovenian PrvaLiga with 488 appearances.

 Club career

 Gobec started his career at Celje's youth sides.
 He made his first team debut on 2 March 1997 in a league match against Primorje.
-In following two seasons he established himself as a first team regular.
-In December 2007 he left Celje after 10 seasons and signed with Sint-Truidense V.V.
-He played twelve matches and scored one goal in the Belgian First Division.
-In June 2008, he returned to Celje.
+In the following two seasons, he established himself as a first team regular.
+In December 2007, Gobec left Celje after ten seasons and signed with Sint-Truiden.
+He played twelve matches and scored one goal in the Belgian First Division, before returning to Celje in June 2008.

 International career

-Gobec played two matches for Slovenia.
-He made his international debut on 9 February 2005 in a friendly against Czech Republic.
+Gobec played two matches for the Slovenia national team.
+He made his international debut on 9 February 2005 in a friendly against the Czech Republic.